 that administrations should afford all practical protection to the frequency bands utilised by the services using passive sensors, referred to in considering g) (interference threshold values for these services are established by the relevant ITU-R Recommendations).
 When bringing new services into operation, administrations are urged to note that transmitters can cause severe interference to other services through their spurious and out-of-band emissions, including remote side-bands;

-that when measuring spurious emissions of receivers, no frequency range exclusion, such as the 250% of the necessary bandwidth limit, quoted in recommends 1 should apply.
+that, when measuring spurious emissions of receivers, no frequency range exclusion, such as the 250% of the necessary bandwidth limit, quoted in recommends 1 should apply.
 Measurements should be made in accordance with recommends 3, where the fundamental frequency range should include the highest oscillator frequency used in the receiver and the harmonics are those of the highest oscillator frequency;

 that the active state of a transmission station is defined as the state which produces the authorised emission;